“Standing exactly on the North Pole, which direction would the compass point?”

 Polar Shift Theory: Earth’s Ever-Changing Magnetic North Pole

-The world we live on is dynamic.
+The world we live in is dynamic.
 Earth is changing every day.

 These are examples of natural phenomena that occur in cycles and are dynamic on our planet.
 The location of our magnetic north is really no different.

 Over the last 150 years, the magnetic pole has crept north over 1000 kilometers.
-Scientists suggest it migrates about 10 kilometers per year and can even flip from pole-to-pole.
-Lately, the speed has accelerated to about 40 kilometers per year and could reach Siberia in a few decades.
+Scientists suggest it migrates about 10 kilometers yearly and can even flip from pole to pole.
+Several years ago, the speed had accelerated to about 40 kilometers per year and could reach Siberia in a few decades.

 NOAA’s historical declination map shows lines of constant magnetic declination (isogonic lines).
-Isogonic lines are an indication for what direction compass needles will point – along the lines of magnetic force.
+Isogonic lines indicate what direction compass needles will point – along the lines of magnetic force.

 Polar Reversals: South-Pole Pointing Compass